rawdaymohamed/Classroom-Infinity/README.md

 ### DONE

 - User Authentication
-- Profile page
+- Users can view profile pages
-- Edit profile page
+- Users can edit their own profile pages
-- Delete User
+- Users can delete their own profiles.
 - Add Instructor role to the backend and frontend

 ## 🏁 Getting Started <a name = "getting_started"></a>